m8rex/rumbas/README.md

 - Written in Rust
 - Preferred way to use it is docker
 - Currently in beta, not all features are implemented yet.
 - Do you want to use it?
-Read the [Getting Started](https://github.com/m8rex/rumbas/blob/master/GETTING_STARTED.md) guide.
+Read the [book](https://m8rex.github.io/rumbas).

 ## Folder structure